 You should consider filing a chapter 13 plan if:

-You will need to have enough income in chapter 13 to pay for your necessities and to keep up with the required “plan” payments as they come due.
-Click here for additional questions and answers on Chapter 13 Bankruptcy.
+You will need to have enough income in chapter 13 to pay for your necessities and to keep up with the required “plan” payments as they come due

 In a Chapter 7 bankruptcy, most debts are discharged within approximately 4-6 months after the filing.
 However, this type of bankruptcy may not be appropriate in certain situations.
 For example, some debts are not dischargeable, which means these debts continue to exist and are collectable after the bankruptcy is over.
 Child support obligations, student loans, and certain tax obligations are ordinarily not dischargeable in bankruptcy.
-Additionally, if a creditor has a security interest -- a lien, mortgage, or deed of trust on property -- this security interest survives the bankruptcy.
+Additionally, if a creditor has a security interest — a lien, mortgage, or deed of trust on property — this security interest survives the bankruptcy.
 The underlying debt is discharged, but if the property is not paid for, the creditor gets the property back.
 As a result, many people still end up owing money after the filing of a straight bankruptcy, in the form of tax obligations, student loans and payments on secured property.
-Click here for additional questions and answers on Chapter 7 Bankruptcy.

 Under the Chapter 13, formerly known as a “wage earner plan,” the purpose is to attempt repayment of some of a person’s debts, rather than simply discharging them.
 Under present law, a debtor must have regular income from some source, and must make monthly payments to a Bankruptcy Trustee for a period of three years to be eligible for this type of bankruptcy.
 Any creditors to be paid, including secured creditors such as on car payments or other secured loans, are included in the one payment that is made to the Bankruptcy Trustee.
 The only exceptions to this are home mortgages on a person’s residence, which continue to be paid directly to the mortgage holder, and child support or alimony obligations, which are paid directly to the recipient.
 The considerations in determining the amount of the Chapter 13 payment include the value of any secured property, any mortgage payment arrearages, and any priority debts, such as tax obligations.
 To complete a Chapter 13 and to keep secured property, a person must pay at least the value of that property back to the secured creditor.
 For example, if the debtor has a car loan balance of $10,000.00, with the car being worth $8,000.00, then the requirement under Chapter 13 is that the debtor pay at least $8,000.00 to the secured creditor in order to keep that automobile.
 However, special rules apply for a purchase money security interest on an automobile owned less than 910 days, A debtor has up to five years to pay creditors under Chapter 13.
 If a creditor does not agree with the value placed on the property, the Bankruptcy Judge decides what the property is worth.